 Why have we not all come together to institute a common electrical current and wall socket type for worldwide use?
 It makes travel difficult and a small slip-up can damage expensive electrical devices.
 The good news is that, armed with a bit of knowledge and some strategic adapters, you'll be able to use your electronic devices anywhere you travel.

 Before packing your bags, understand the difference between electronics and electrical devices.

-Your electronics will likely work with the use of a simple adapter.
+To use dual-rated electronics or appliances overseas, you will still need a wall plug adapter (more about those below).
 An adapter is a device that you put on plug at the end of your charger or other cord that allows it to fit into the wall socket of wherever you're traveling.

-The Accepting Wall Sockets in China
+Wall Sockets in China

 Adapters to Bring or Buy

 You can buy adapters before you leave at travel-supply or electronic stores.
 Airports are another place you can buy universal adapters, especially in the international departure gate area.
 If you don't get one before you go, you'll be able to pick them up easily in China (and they'll be a whole lot cheaper), or you can ask your hotel—they should be able to supply you one for free during your stay.